timberzzman/cx-react-pokemon/README.md

   - PG
   - PostgreSQL

-L'objectif de ce projet est de créer un Pokedex en utilisant react pour le client (front), knex et express pour le serveur (end)
+The objective of this project is to create a Pokedex using react for the client (front-end), knex and express for the server (back-end).

 # 📥 Installation